 Engage (EU)rself in history, culture and languages

-PubAffairs Bruxelles has developed and published a set of activities in order to participate in the Altiero Spinelli Prize for Outreach 2019.
+PubAffairs Bruxelles has developed and carried out a set of activities developed throughout the year 2019 in order to participate in the Altiero Spinelli Prize for Outreach

 The European Parliamentary elections of May 2019 inspired PubAffairs’ decision to participate in the promotion of the Union’s work and values to citizens of all backgrounds in Europe, and beyond, through our project (EU)r history in pictures.
 The central focus of this activity has been to share key moments in the history of the EU, beginning with the signing of the Treaty of Rome in 1957 and continued with subsequent enlargement and deepened integration, the introduction and development of the single currency, and the Union’s receipt of the Nobel Peace Prize in 2012, to name just a few significant examples.

 The second component of the project was a photo contest aimed at placing young people at the centre of our activities.

 The community of PubAffairs’ social media was asked to answer a question every week, regarding geographical, historical or political facts about the EU.
 The prize for each winner was a selection of PubAffairs’ information sheets and gimmicks.